Megyn Kelly Speaks Out About Censorship: ‘If You Don’t Like It, Don’t Watch’

 Megyn Kelly is speaking out about what she sees as censorship run amuck.
 In a series of tweets on Wednesday, the former Fox News and NBC host reacted to the news that HBO Max had decided to pull Gone With the Wind from its platform because of the film’s rosy depiction of the antebellum South.
-The decision comes following the death of George Floyd while in police custody, which has sparked protests across the country.
+The decision follows the death of George Floyd while in police custody, which has sparked protests across the country.

 “Are we going to pull all of the movies in which women are treated as sex objects too?
 Guess how many films we’ll have left?
 Where does this end??” the former host wrote on Twitter.